A small introduction to MongoDBPublished on: Author: Ivan Sotelo Codo Category: Java & Web

 Example of a relational database implementation:

-In this example we created three entities and followed the basic principles of normalizations.
-If we need to change the name of one City we have to apply this change only into the City table, which is pretty simple.
+In this example, we created three entities and followed the basic principles of normalizations.
+If we need to change the name of one City, we only need to apply this change into the City table.
+Which is pretty simple.

-It is a very good implementation in case of many updates, but to execute complex queries where we have to perform several joins between tables, it might be expensive.
+It is a very good implementation in case of many updates, but when you want to execute complex queries where we have to perform several joins between tables, it might be expensive.

 Example of a MongoDB database implementation:

-For a non-relational database implementation we don’t need to execute many joins to fetch the entire entry.
-As you can see we have the User entity with the Address entity embedded into the User and also the City entity is embedded into the Address entity.
+For a non-relational database implementation, we don’t need to execute a lot of joins to fetch the entire entry.
+As you can see, we have embedded the User entity with the Address entity into the User.
+The City entity is also embedded into the Address entity.

 We are not following the normalization standards in order to increase the performance.
-Using the NoSQL model referred above we have a better performance to insert and to fetch entries but not to execute some updates.
-Maybe we can face some problems if we need to change the name of the City, in this case we have to update all rows with the same name of this city, but how many times the names of the cities or the streets change?
+Using the NoSQL model referred above, we now have a better performance to insert and fetch entries with, but not to execute updates.
+We might face problems if we need to change the name of the City.
+In this case, we have to update all the rows with the same name, but how many times do the names of the cities or streets change?

-MongoDB store data into documents and for this reason it is very flexible to adapt to different structure.
-Because every document has its own structure and you don’t need to create your table before insert the data.
-Normally you execute only the insert operation and the database will create the new structure for you.
+MongoDB stores data into documents.
+For this reason, it is very flexible to adapt to a different structure.
+Every document has its own structure, so you don’t need to create your table before inserting the data.
+Normally you execute only the insert operation, and the database will create the new structure for you.